mojohelpdesk/mojohelpdesk-api-doc/v1-depracated-example/README.md

-**This API version is deprecated.**
+> **This API version is deprecated.**

 # Mojo Helpdesk API Documentation

-Mojo Helpdesk (www.MojoHelpdesk.com) is a ticket tracking service developed by Metadot.
+[Mojo Helpdesk](https://www.mojohelpdesk.com) is a ticket tracking service developed by Metadot.
 This document describes its public API.

 ## About Mojo Helpdesk API